Vergennes Union High School

-Vergennes Union High School is a high school/junior high school of about 700 students in Vergennes, Vermont, United States.
+Vergennes Union High School is a high school/junior high school of about 450 students in Vergennes, Vermont, United States.
 The school serves the city of Vergennes, as well as the towns of Addison, Ferrisburgh, Panton, and Waltham.
-This group of towns is part of the Addison Northwest School District.
+This group of towns is the Addison Northwest School District.

 Campus

-Aside from over 31 rooms, the school's main structural features are a cafeteria, library, auditorium (renovated 2014), two gymnasiums, four computer centers, a Senior Circle Lounge, a chorus room, and an acoustic music rehearsal chamber.
+Aside from over 31 rooms, the school's main structural features are a cafeteria, library, auditorium (renovated 2014), two gymnasiums, a computer center, a wood and metal shop, a chorus room, and an acoustic music rehearsal chamber.

 Student life

 Each student meets in an advisor led daily group called a Morning Meeting with 10-12 other students.
 Students have the same advisor for the two years spent in middle school and a different advisor for the four years spent in high school.
 In order for students to graduate, they must create and maintain a Graduation Portfolio that reflects their knowledge, skills, and understanding of particular topics.
 This is called a Performance Based Graduation Requirement (PBGR).
 Students who have taken German II or above have the opportunity to participate in a German exchange program that has been going on since 1990.
 German students from Bochum, Germany visit and stay in student host families in the fall semester, and Vergennes students take a trip to Germany during the spring semester.
 Students have the opportunity to visit historical landmarks such as the Berlin wall in Berlin, Germany before they reach Bochum, Germany where they are hosted by the same German students who visited in the fall.
 Spanish students also have the opportunity to travel to Costa Rica as a school trip.

-The school day runs from 8am-2:45pm.
+The school day runs from 8am-3:10pm.